 Thank you for your interest in Ms. Hass’s studio!
-She is currently accepting new students for summer of 2017.
+She is currently accepting new students for spring of 2019.
 Please email her at firstname.lastname@example.org.

 “I believe that all students can be enriched by a deeper understanding of music.
 This knowledge can help students to better understand themselves, as singing is a very personal subject.
 By using a personalized style of teaching for each student, I provide every student with a solid foundation upon which to build their own skills and accomplishments.
 Once they have been provided this base, I believe it is the opportunity and responsibility of the student to aid in their own growth, through practice and effort.
 I believe in providing an understanding and encouraging environment for students to work through this process of self-exploration.
 By holding standards high, but within reach, students are enabled to achieve things they may not have though possible.”